 The exception to the above process is the procurement and supply of equipment.
 Stair lifts, through floor lifts, step lifts, specialist equipment for bathing and ceiling track hoists form part of a procurement partnership with LCC, who also arrange installation.
 This process occurs across Lancashire and allows fixed low cost prices of equipment due to economies of scale of bulk ordering.
+Adaptations of this type only require one quote for the reasons stated above.

-However from 2017 Fylde Council will arrange for the purchase and installation of wash/dry toilets in order to improve delivery times.
+However Fylde Council will continue to arrange for the purchase and installation of wash/dry toilets in order to improve delivery times.
 Included within the grant sum paid for such items of equipment is an extended warranty which gives the customer reassurance in the event of maintenance issues or breakdown of the item.
 Once the warranty period has expired, the customer assumes the responsibility for maintaining the item(s) of equipment.